quarkslab/mattermost-plugin-e2ee/README.md

 between `----BEGIN MM E2EE PRIVATE KEY----` and `----END MM E2EE PRIVATE KEY-----`, with these headers included.

-Moreover, if a GPG server key has been configured, and a public key associated with your Mattermost account's email exists, you will receive a GPG encrypted backup of your private key.
+Moreover, if a GPG server key has been configured, and a public key associated with your Mattermost account's email exists, you will be asked to verify that the GPG key server used to get that key and the public key ID retrieved itself are legit.
+If you confirm, you will receive a GPG encrypted backup of your private key.

 <div align="center" width="100%">
   <img width="70%" src="docs/gpgbackup.png" />